May AJ Page-Never Forgotten

 And lastly, I’ve made a couple sets of mini slimline style cards using the Taylored Expressions In the Garden-Triple Slim Layering Stencil:

-Using the “craft-along” video from Taylor and Heather, I used the same, or similar colors that was used, added my black splatters and then used the TE On Occasion with dies as well as the TE Get The Word Out-Mother’s Day with dies for the sentiments where I white heat embossed over black cardstock and cut out.
+Using the “craft-along” video from Taylor and Heather, I used the same, or similar colors that was used, added my black splatters and then used the TE On Occasion with dies as well as the TE Get the Word Out-Mother’s Day with dies for the sentiments where I white heat embossed over black cardstock and cut out.
 I just glued to the panels and attached each panel to a white mini slimline card base.

 And then here’s another set of mini slimline cards using the same products as above except I used Toffee instead of the white cardstock for these.
 I also stamped the sentiment with dark brown ink over white cardstock and then cut them out to place over the stenciled panels.